This document forms part of Acre’s Terms of Business for Recruitment Services provided in Europe.

 These fees are payable on the acceptance date of the successful Candidate.

-Retained Assignment, payable in three equal instalments:
+Retained Assignment, invoiced in three equal instalments

 Retainer and shortlist fees are non-refundable.

 Fixed Term Placement Fees (pro rata as per contract duration)

 Length of Fixed Term and Placement Fee %

 9 months plus